mdshueb/Bioinformatics-Coding-Challenge/README.md

 1. Data Handling and Statistical Analysis

   Step 1: Coverage Analysis

   This step calculates the median and coefficient of variation (CV) for single CpG coverage in each tissue.
 It also generates plots summarizing coverage statistics.

   Step 2: Biomarker Identification

   This part of the analysis uses statistical or machine learning approaches to identify PMPs that are highly specific for tissue differentiation.
 It also calculates the mean variant read fraction (VRF).

 2. NGS Data Analysis

-Step 1: Quality Control

-Quality control on the raw sequencing data is performed using FastQC, and a summary of quality metrics is generated.
+  Step 1: Quality control on the raw sequencing data is performed using FastQC, and a summary of quality metrics is generated.

-Step 2: Alignment and Mutation Calling

-Align the NGS data to the human genome and perform mutation calling using BWA, Mutect2, or a custom Python script.
+  Step 2: Align the NGS data to the human genome and perform mutation calling using BWA, Mutect2, or a custom Python script.

-Step 3: Calculate Background Mutation Level

-Using the normal tissue data, calculate the median background mutation level and determine the required reads per million for confident mutation calling.
+  Step 3: Using the normal tissue data, calculate the median background mutation level and determine the required reads per million for confident mutation calling.

 # File Structure

 The project directory is structured as follows:

-NGS_Data_Analysis_Task/
+#NGS_Data_Analysis_Task/
 ├── scripts/
 │   ├── data_handling_analysis.py        # Code for coverage analysis and statistics
 │   ├── biomarker_identification.py      # Code for PMP identification and VRF calculation